Does Guardianship Override Parental Rights in New York?

 When Parents Are Divided

-If one parent has died and the other is still living, guardianship over the minor typically rests with the surviving parent without any court action.
-The surviving parent has the same rights they had before the other parent's death.
-A third party seeking guardianship would need to show grounds for displacing the surviving parent — abuse, neglect, abandonment, or incapacity.
+If one parent has died and the other is living, guardianship over the minor typically rests with the surviving parent without any court action — the surviving parent retains the same rights as before.
+A third party seeking guardianship would need to show grounds for displacing that parent: abuse, neglect, abandonment, or incapacity.

-If the parents are divorced and one has custody, the custodial parent has the primary decision-making authority.
-The non-custodial parent typically retains rights to information, visitation, and consultation on major decisions, depending on the divorce decree.
-Guardianship by a third party would override both parents' rights and is a high bar.
+If the parents are divorced, the custodial parent generally holds primary decision-making authority, while the non-custodial parent may retain rights to information, visitation, and consultation depending on the divorce decree.
+Guardianship by a third party over a living, fit parent is a high bar.

 The Best-Interests Standard